sgmurphy/wordpress-plugins/google-sitemap-generator/readme.txt

 == Upgrade Notice ==

-= 4.1.16 =
+= 4.1.17 =
 Thanks for using XML Sitemaps!
-This release includes important security improvements.
+This release includes critical Google and Microsoft Bing indexation improvements.
+Enable IndexNow option for Microsoft Bing in settings.
 Make sure to "Enable auto-updates!"